godotengine/godot-docs/tutorials/content/procedural_geometry/index.rst

 A Mesh is composed of one or more surfaces.
-A surface is an array composed of multiple sub-arrays containing vertices, normals, UVs, etc. Normally the process of constructing surfaces and meshes is hidden from the user in the :ref:`VisualServer <class_VisualServer>`, but with ArrayMeshes, the user can construct a Mesh manually by passing in an array containing the surface information.
+A surface is an array composed of multiple sub-arrays containing vertices, normals, UVs, etc. Normally the process of constructing surfaces and meshes is hidden from the user in the :ref:`VisualServer <api:class_VisualServer>`, but with ArrayMeshes, the user can construct a Mesh manually by passing in an array containing the surface information.

 Surfaces